-This stands in stark contrast to the highquality and convenient digital customer experiences offered by industries like retail and travel.
-These and other industries are raising consumers' expectations- expectations they bring with them whenever they have a digital healthcare interaction.
+This stands in stark contrast to the high-quality and convenient digital customer experiences offered by industries like retail and travel.
+These and other industries are raising consumers' expectations-expectations they bring with them whenever they have a digital healthcare interaction.

 Fortunately, a suite of new interoperability technologies has emerged in recent years that finally lets providers put EHRs right into the hands (and pockets) of their patients.

-The first of these, Health Level 7's (HL7) Fast an application programming interface (API) and a set of data models for describing and accessing health data.
-It provides discrete and consistent data and is the foundation upon which any modern interoperability solution is built.
+The first of these, Health Level 7's (HL7) Fast Healthcare Interoperability Resources (FHIR) is a standard which provides both an application programming interface (API) and a set of data models for describing and accessing health data.
+It provides discrete and consistent data and is the foundation upon which any interoperability solution is built.
+FHIR has proven to be a practical standard for interoperability and has gained endorsement and adoption from vendors, regulators and providers, emerging as the global industry standard.